laas/fape/Manual.md

 A binding constraint manager is used to enforce the equality and difference constraints between variables (e.g. parameters of actions).

-To put things short: without task conditions, FAPE is a temporal planner, searching in plan-space.
+To put things short: without task conditions, FAPE is a lifted temporal planner, searching in plan-space.

 ## Subtasks